Read Gov. Kelly’s full transcript announcing plan to reopen Kansas

-Below is the full transcript of Governor Laura Kelly’s address to Kansans on Thursday, April 30, 2020 announcing her plan to reopen Kansas.
-To
+Below is the full transcript of Governor Laura Kelly’s address to Kansans on Thursday, April 30, 2020, announcing her plan to reopen Kansas.

 Good evening Kansans.
 Thank you for tuning in tonight as I outline the next steps for our Coronavirus Response Efforts in Kansas.
 I also want to extend my appreciation to our broadcasting networks for providing this platform so the people of our state can hear about these plans directly, in full.